joaopms/spenderella/README.md

 ## Tech Info

 The project uses Laravel and runs, in development, with Laravel Sail.
+Formatting is done with Laravel Pint.